 Introduction - What is open science?

 In recent years, numerous fields of research have seen a push for increased reproducibility and transparency practices.
 These practices, collectively, have been referred to as open science.
 Parsons et al. (2022) refer to open science as an umbrella term “[…] reflecting the idea that scientific knowledge of all kinds, where appropriate, should be openly accessible, transparent, rigorous, reproducible, replicable, accumulative, and inclusive, all which are considered fundamental features of the scientific endeavor” (p.
 11).
 As a result, specific transparency practices have emerged, such as open access publishing, preregistration, sharing data, analyses, and code, performing study replications, and declaring positionality and conflicts of interest.
-Though it may come as a surprise to some, these open, transparent research practices have not been the norm in empirical and quantitative sciences.
+Though it may come as a surprise to some, these open, transparent research practices have not been the norm in empirical and quantitative sciences, despite painstaking efforts being made in recent years (e.g., Berez-Kroeker et al., 2018; Berez-Kroeker, McDonnell, Koller, & Collister, 2022, among others).

 To properly contextualize the need for open science, one must first consider the so-called reproducibility (replication) crisis.
 In the early 2010’s, a team of researchers in Psychology embarked on a large-scale replication project to scrutinize what many considered to be the fields’ major findings.
 Specifically, they attempted to replicate 100 influential studies (Open Science Collaboration, 2015).
 The endeavor produced astounding results—of note, that approximately 53% of the major findings did not replicate—and inspired similar large-scale replication projects in other fields, yielding similar results.
 This series of events represents what is now referred to as the replication (or reproducibility) crisis (See also FORRT, 2021).
 Unsurprisingly, the results generated an uproar in the psychological sciences.
-The alarming findings garnered media attention (e.g., Oliver, 2016) and have led to periods of introspection and self-reflection in many adjacent fields, among them, linguistics.
+The alarming findings garnered media attention (e.g., Oliver, 2016) and have led to periods of introspection and self-reflection in many adjacent fields, among them, linguistics (e.g., Berez-Kroeker et al., 2018; Bochynska et al., 2023).